Design and Implementation of the Illinois Express Quantum Metropolitan Area Network: IEQNET Architecture and Design

-Figure~\ref{fig:res-mgmt} illustrates how IEQNET handles a user entanglement distribution request.
-The protocol starts with a user requesting entanglement distribution between Q-Node1 and Q-Node2.
+The entanglement distribution protocol (see pseudocode in Algorithm~\ref{algo:ent-dist-proto}) starts with a user requesting entanglement distribution between Q-Node1 and Q-Node2.
 The Q-NET server will analyze this request and choose an EPS that meets the requirements specified by the user.
 Upon acceptance of the request, the Q-NET server will execute path routing and wavelength assignment and will establish the paths among involved entities via the SDN agent.
 Q-NET server will notify Q-Node1 and Q-Node2 when paths are established and initiate path verification, which involves a series of active probes from EPS to Q-Nodes (and vice versa) using both classical and quantum light.
 After path verification, the Q-NET server will initiate calibration and optimization processes (as described in Section~\ref{sec:cp-design}) for the requested service.
 Once all entities send the READY signal to the Q-NET server, the entanglement distribution process starts.
 Q-Nodes will collect measurements until they have a long enough ebit string for the upper layer application.
 At that point they will send the END signal to the Q-NET server to stop entanglement distribution.
 Periodically during entanglement distribution, the Q-NET server will re-initiate the calibration and optimization processes.
 After the Q-NET server stops the EPS, all measurements will be stored at the Q-NET server and the user will be able to access them through the Web portal.